סקר

 The Gemara asks: And with regard to the tanna of our mishna, what is the reason he does not teach the case of the convening of judges in his list of cases involving perutot?
 The Gemara answers: He taught the case of robbery, which includes all monetary claims one has against another.

 The Gemara asks: But doesn’t the tanna teach the case of robbery and teach the case of lost property?
 Apparently, he lists monetary cases that are included under the rubric of robbery.
 The Gemara answers: With regard to these two cases, it was necessary for the tanna to teach them separately, as there is a novel element in each.
-The novel element in the case of robbery is not only that a robbery of one peruta is considered robbery, but also in the case of one who robs an item from another worth at least one peruta and then took an oath to him that he robbed nothing, he must carry the stolen item and follow its owner even to Medea.
+The novel element in the case of robbery is not only that a robbery of one peruta is considered robbery, but also in the case of one who robs an item from another worth at least one peruta and then took an oath to him that he robbed nothing, he must carry the stolen item and follow its owner even to Media.
 The novel element in the case of lost property is that one who finds lost property the value of at least one peruta is obligated to proclaim that he found it, even though the lost article depreciated and is no longer worth one peruta.

 The Gemara asks: And as for Levi, what is the reason he does not teach that one is obligated to proclaim that he found lost property only if it is worth at least one peruta?
 The Gemara answers: He taught the case of robbery, which includes all monetary claims one has against another.